COVID-19 and Why you Need to Reassure Your Customers

-As long as we can remember, there has never been a time like this, in which we have to avoid being in contact with others.
+For as long as we can remember, there has never been a time like this, in which we have to avoid being in contact with others.
 This situation is, (I’ll use everyone’s favourite word) unprecedented.
 For social animals like us, social distancing is unnatural and creates feelings of loneliness and isolation.
 In all other situations, the best way out was to gather and resolve the problem together.
 Now, we are being forced to socially isolate and loneliness fills our hearts.

 With nothing else to do except watch Netflix and think about the end of the world, it’s normal for our thoughts to wander–and they’re probably going in a negative direction.

-Everyday we ask ourselves these questions:
+Every day we ask ourselves these questions:

 Will going to buy this bottle of milk contaminate me?